- Fact Checked

 Getting and Understanding Your Test Result

-Even if you used a home kit, it’s a good idea to review your results with your care provider.
-They will help you make sense of your results in the context of your symptoms and health history.
-Depending on your results, they may recommend:
+Even if you used a home kit, it's a good idea to review your results with your care provider.
+They will help you make sense of what's written there while also helping to put it in the context of your individual health history.

-Some HPV-positive results may require a follow-up exam to look for cervical cell changes.
-In those cases, a cervical swab or colposcopy may be necessary to get a clearer picture.
+If your test results show you are HPV-positive, it's especially important to check in with your provider, as some HPV-positive results require a follow-up exam to look for cervical cell changes.
+In those cases, a cervical swab or colposcopy may be necessary to get a clearer picture1415.

 What Happens If Your Test Is Invalid?